 Indian Spiced Peas

-Indian Spiced Peas are cooked with onions and red bell peppers and Indian spices.
 There’s no easier (or healthier) way to add a lot of flavor to dishes than the use of spices for a very flavorful side dish.

-Peas being my favorite frozen vegetable, I like to take them to the next level by adding healthy ingredients, spices and herbs.
+Frozen peas are so versatile because you can prepare them all year round.
+I like to take them to the next level by adding healthy ingredients, spices and herbs.
 This is a great way to change up your usual vegetable dish and stay on track with healthy eating.

 Indian Spiced Peas